CreativeInquiry/PEmbroider/README.md

 [![Commercial embroidery software can cost more than a car.](images/commercial_embroidery_software_is_a_racket.jpg)](images/commercial_embroidery_software_is_a_racket.jpg)

-As [this comparison of embroidery software](https://en.wikipedia.org/wiki/Comparison_of_embroidery_software) shows, existing software for the creation of custom embroidery designs frequently costs thousands of dollars; is rarely cross-platform; and is almost never open-source.
+[Existing software](images/commercial_embroidery_software_is_a_racket.jpg) for the creation of custom embroidery designs frequently costs thousands of dollars; is rarely cross-platform; and is almost never open-source.
 The free and open-source tools which do exist are either full-featured standalone GUI tools (Ink/Stitch, Embroidermodder) or large-scale libraries (EmbroidePy)—neither of which integrate easily with popular "creative coding" toolkits, nor easily allow for the creation of generative and computational designs.

 PEmbroider, by contrast, is a free, cross-platform, open-source, lightweight Java library for generative embroidery design.
 It integrates with the popular [Processing](http://processing.org) creative coding framework, providing ready access to a vast and diverse [ecosystem](https://processing.org/reference/libraries/) of functionality including high quality typography, live interaction, motion capture, computer vision, GIS cartography, physics simulation, and much more.